 - How easy is it to work with the provider and use their investment platform and services?

-Our nonprofit experts partner with nonprofit teams and their boards to help you manage your cash reserves, create endowments, and even receive donations through our Donation platform.
-Moreover, you have complete access to your funds at any time and can easily transfer from your reserves to your checking account as needed.
+Infinite Giving can help you create multiple FDIC-insured reserve accounts that are conservatively invested and often bring higher returns than banks.
+Our nonprofit experts partner with nonprofit teams and their boards to help you manage your cash reserves, create endowments, and even receive donations through our donation platform.
+Plus, you have complete access to your funds at any time and can easily transfer from your reserves to your checking account as needed.

-Developing a Nonprofit Reserve Funds Policy
+How to Create a Nonprofit Reserve Fund Policy

 - Inception.
 Begin a conversation with key stakeholders, including board members, about the need for a reserve fund policy.